Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 #### `rtty server`
-More information about the [rtty server](https://github.com/zhaojh329/rtty) can be found here.
+More information about the [rtty server can be found here](https://github.com/zhaojh329/rtty) .

 ### Message compression
 Some messages may be several KB in size.
 If these messages repeat often, they may cause added data charges over time.
-As a result, the device may decide to compress and base64 outgoing messages.
+As a result, the device may decide to compress and base64 encode outgoing messages.
 Only messages over 3K in size should be compressed.
 This should apply to the `state` event and possibly the `healtcheck` event.
-Should other messages get larger, the client may decide to compress the.
-Only messages from the device to the controller may use compression.
+Should other messages get larger, the client may decide to compress them.
+Only messages sent by the devices to the controller may use compression.

 #### Identifying a compressed message
-A compressed message has a single member to the `params` field.
-It's only parameter must be called `compress_64`.
+A compressed message has a single member called `compress_64` in the `params` field.
 Any other elements under params will be dropped.
 Additional compression schemes may be developed later.

 #### How to compress
-The original `params` element should be run through `zlib:compress` and then encoded using base64, and passed as a string.
-Here is an example of the completed message.
-The following should how the `state` event could be compressed:
+The original `params` element should be run through `zlib:compress` and then encoded using base64.
+The encoded string becomes the content of the `compress_64` member.
+Here is an example of a compressed message where the `params` element of a `state` message has been compressed:

 ```
 {   "jsonrpc" : "2.0" ,